Skidlz/Pearl-Drum-X-MIDI-retrofit/README.md

 ### Use
 The boards starts up in "MIDI learn" mode, and loads default settings for each voice.
 The board will assign itself to the first channel it receives a message on.
 The notes that it responds to, and the voice defaults are hard-coded in the firmware.

+The voice paramaters are mapped to the first 40 MIDI CCs in this order: Pitch, Bend, Osc/Noise Mix, Over Tone, Attack, Filter, Decay, Level

 ### Atmega328p
 The fuse bits of the Atmega328p need to be set for an external 16MHz crystal oscillator.
 The chips default to using the internal osc, and the firmware does not support this.